BrandonFromKansas/reading-notes/code-301/reading01-introduction-react-and-components.md

 ![Expanded definition of "component"](./assets/01-components.png)

 #### 2. What are the characteristics of a component?
-- **Reusability**: Componnets are usually designed to be reused in different situations in different applications.
+- **Reusability**: Components are usually designed to be reused in different situations in different applications.
 However, some components may be designed for a specific task.
 - **Replaceable**: Components may be freely substituted with other similar components.
 - **Not context specific**: Components are designed to operate in different environments and contexts.
 - **Extensible**: A component can be extended from existing components to provide new behavior.